How do balance transfers work?

 • Length of the promo period

-Once you’ve picked a card you want, check your credit score before applying.
+Once you’ve picked a card that aligns with your goals, check your credit score before applying.
 It’s always helpful to know your credit score before applying for any new credit card or loan.
 It will allow you to set your expectations and get a better idea of what to apply for.

 4. Keep making payments.
 It could take up to three weeks to set up a new account and post the balance transfer transaction.
 During that time, you should continue to make your required payments on all your credit cards to avoid late fees or penalties.